[darcs-users] darcs patch: Hard-code darcs-2.1.0 ChangeLog entries. (and 2 more)

 > file that's a list of bullet points.
 Just before each stable release

-> (or pre-release), the release manager goes through all the patches
+> (or pre-release), the release manager goes through all the patches since

 > the last release, and manually writes a new section for the NEWS file.